cschladetsch/KAI/Install.md

 Best wishes.

 There is a GUI-based comand interpreter for the Pi and Rho languages as well, located in App/Window folder.
-This has only ever worked on Ubunutu and similar systems.
+This has only ever worked on Ubuntu and similar systems.